DanielelDrake/DanielelDrake/README.md

 - 👋 Hi, I’m Daniel
 - 👀 I’m interested in Computer Science and finance
 - 🌱 I’m currently learning c and java at university.
 On the Side I'm working in my own website and some other Projects.
-- 📫 You can reach me at danielhabenicht@icloud.com

 <!---
 DanielelDrake/DanielelDrake is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.